learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 ## Summary

 In this lab we saw an introduction to confidence intervals and how to construct them from random samples.
 We also saw how due to central limit theorem, the mean of sample means tend to be a normal distribution even if population is bimodal.
 We also saw how z value can be used to define the confidence interval based on confidence level required and the size of samples.
-We learnt how to correctly interpret a confidence interval.
+We learned how to correctly interpret a confidence interval.